Phaliion/TTS-Discord-Bot/README.md

 (put in same directory as "main.py")
 download: https://ffmpeg.org/download.html

+⚠️ needs discord bot token (last line of "main.py"), replace "token" with your bot token ⚠️

 Stuff:

  - .help | where you can find all of these commands